ymath-io/ymath.io/content/courses/Welcome file.md

 Extending this analysis, an $L$ with unequal arm lengths is winning because it can always be cut down to a square $L$.
 And

-The "square $L$" strategy-stealing argument can be used  to
+The "square $L$" argument in which one player copies another suggests a strategy-stealing argument, though it isn't strictly one.

 ## Making things formal